Asao (codec): Use in other technology

 At the time of the release of Flash Player 6 in 2003, there was no free or open source software for encoding and decoding Nellymoser audio.
 Nellymoser Inc. sold a decoder for thousands of US dollars.

 In March 2006, Adobe Systems' people posted to Flash Server development newsgroup information about an on-coming new tool for FLV audio (including Nellymoser audio) conversion to MP3/WAV.
-In July 2006, they announced that they have not been able to release the FLV/MP3 converter due to restrictions in Nellymoser license agreement.
-They found that they can only distribute this tool to be used with licensed copies of Flash Media Server.
+In July 2006, they announced that they have not been able to release the FLV/MP3 converter due to restrictions in their license agreement with Nellymoser.
+They found that they could only distribute this tool to be used with licensed copies of Flash Media Server.

 In 2007, a project called "nelly2pcm" was created.
 In 2008, this project was removed from Google Code in response to a complaint under the U.S. Digital Millennium Copyright Act.
 There were also some other attempts for creating free Nellymoser decoder.
 Some apparently use a "wrapper" to force the flash ocx to play audio faster (e.g. 1:4 ratio), which redirects and grabs the audio output (wave) and then encodes it to MP3.
 This method does not use a licensed Nellymoser codec.

 In September 2007, a patch based on "nelly2pcm" was sent to FFmpeg multimedia framework development mailinglist.
 In October 2007, a patch for decoding Nellymoser audio was added to FFmpeg SVN.
 As of December 3, 2008, the open source FFmpeg project has encoding and decoding support for the Nellymoser Asao codec.
-Stable release with Nellymoser audio support is 0.5, released on March 10, 2009.
+Stable version 0.5, with Nellymoser audio support, released on March 10, 2009.